-On this screen, click the "Add Item" button, then identify at least one active, lower division comparable course from either a CSU or UC.
+On this screen, double check that the listed comparable courses are still valid.
 To determine if the CSU or UC course is an active lower division course, you will need to go to the transfer school's catalog and look at their course numbering system and verify on ASSIST that the course is still active.
 Questions?
 Please ask the Articulation Officer.